Herpes simplex virus: Evolution

 The herpes simplex 1 genomes can be classified into six clades.
 Four of these occur in East Africa, one in East Asia and one in Europe and North America.
 This suggests that the virus may have originated in East Africa.
 The most recent common ancestor of the Eurasian strains appears to have evolved ~60,000 years ago.
 The East Asian HSV-1 isolates have an unusual pattern that is currently best explained by the two waves of migration responsible for the peopling of Japan.

 Herpes simplex 2 genomes can be divided into two groups: one is globally distributed and the other is mostly limited to sub Saharan Africa.
 The globally distributed genotype has undergone four ancient recombinations with herpes simplex 1.
 It has also been reported that HSV-1 and HSV-2 can have contemporary and stable recombination events in hosts simultaneously infected with both pathogens.
 All of the cases are HSV-2 acquiring parts of the HSV-1 genome, sometimes changing parts of its antigen epitope in the process.

 The mutation rate has been estimated to be ~1.38×10−7 substitutions/site/year.
-In clinical setting, the mutations in either the thymidine kinase gene or DNA polymerase gene has caused resistance to aciclovir.
+In the clinical setting, mutations in either the thymidine kinase gene or DNA polymerase gene have caused resistance to aciclovir.
 However, most of the mutations occur in the thymidine kinase gene rather than the DNA polymerase gene.

 Another analysis has estimated the mutation rate in the herpes simplex 1 genome to be 1.82×10−8 nucleotide substitution per site per year.
 This analysis placed the most recent common ancestor of this virus ~710,000 years ago.